-Connecticut's cable companies support the regional economy in many ways.
-They are significant employers, and through their day-to-day operations, their massive capital investment and the spending of their thousands of employees, these companies contribute \$1.47 billion to Connecticut's economy.
+Cable companies in Vermont support the regional economy in many ways.
+They are significant employers, and through their day-to-day operations, their massive capital investment and the spending of their employees, these companies contribute \$210.8 million to Vermont's economy.
 Their diverse service offerings are expanding to meet the demands of hundreds of thousands of their residential and business customers.
 Major cable companies are leaders in building the region's broadband infrastructure, and their investments support IT and other industries across the state.
-No less important, they are making further contributions to the communities they are serving through their philanthropic initiatives and by donating services to more than a thousand community institutions.
+No less important, they are making further contributions to the communities they are serving through their philanthropic initiatives and by donating services to hundreds of community institutions.
 As data demands change and increase, cable companies will continue to dynamically adapt, providing cutting-edge technology to residences and businesses and providing the connectivity to support and grow the region's economy.